Metamind-Innovations/ai4fids/README.md

 # AI4FIDS

-A collection of modules that generate protocol-specific flow statistics and performs AI-based intrusion detection.
+A collection of modules that generate protocol-specific flow statistics and perform AI-based intrusion detection.

 ## Data folders
 To ensure that AI4FIDS works properly, create the following folders: